boudjeys/it3038c-scripts/README.md

 # it3038c-scripts

-Hello, my name is Frank.
+Hello, my name is Yanis Boudjema.
 I am a 4th year at UC studying cybersecurity and Networking systems.
 I am planning on graduating in the Spring of 2025, including my MSIT.

 ## Checklist